About the Network

 The Interdependence Network Community of Practice works to:

-- foster the development of new approaches to human-service programs that facilitate the building of social capital and community engagement for people with disabilities
+- Identify, debate and disseminate new approaches to human-service programs that facilitate the building of social capital and community engagement for people with disabilities as the primary outcome